MajesticDx/arduinoMatrixEvader/README.md

 You need to start the game via the Button on the Website that is localy hosted.

 Then you steer the red dot with your PS4 Controller.
+(PS4 Controller needs MAC Adress adressed to the ESP32 -> do this with SixAxisPairTool)

 Hold R2 for sprint Mode -> double the speed.